|Home English Facebook Donate|

 This sounds familar.

-True-believing LDS often say that Joseph translated the BOM in only about 90 days or so.
-If this is true, then this would lend credibility to the BOM as it would have been very difficult for Joseph or perhaps anyone else to come up with the whole BOM in such a relatively short period of time.
+True-believing LDS often say that Joseph translated the Book of Mormon in only about 90 days or so.
+If this is true, then this would lend credibility to the Book of Mormon as it would have been very difficult for Joseph or perhaps anyone else to come up with the whole Book of Mormon in such a relatively short period of time.

 From Apostle Neal A. Maxwell in 1997: